How to Fix Ozempic Face: A Complete Guide to Dermal Fillers & Advanced Treatments

 When Fillers Are Not Enough

 Swelling and mild bruising are normal — expected, not alarming.
-Avoid strenuous exercise and heat exposure.
+Avoid strenuous exercise and heat.
 HA fillers (Restylane, RHA) show results immediately under the swelling; biostimulators (Sculptra, Radiesse) look more subtle at this stage.

 Swelling subsides and the initial result becomes visible.
 HA filler results are now accurate.
 For Sculptra, this is still early — the collagen stimulation process has begun but you won’t see significant change yet.

 Biostimulator results progressively appear as your body produces new collagen.
-Most patients require 3–5 Sculptra sessions spaced 4–6 weeks apart for optimal correction of significant volume loss — Ozempic Face often requires the higher end of the range given the diffuse volume loss.
+Most patients need 3–5 Sculptra sessions spaced 4–6 weeks apart; Ozempic face often requires the higher end given the diffuse volume loss.

 This is when we evaluate the outcome and decide if additional treatment is needed.
 Sculptra results are typically visible by month 3, with continued improvement through month 6.
 HA filler patients may schedule a touch-up if needed.

-Sculptra results last 2–3 years, Radiesse 12–18 months, HA fillers approximately 12 months.
+Sculptra results last 2–3 years, Radiesse 12–18 months, HA fillers around 12 months.
 Maintenance sessions are typically less volume than the initial correction.
-Weight stability throughout this period remains important.
+Weight stability throughout remains important.

 How long should I wait after stopping Ozempic before getting fillers?